Why is social climbing so harmful for a leader?

 So he pointed at her and cracked a joke for the amusement of the bystanders.
 In that moment, he was basically communicating “look at her how embarrassed she is for having fallen off stage in my presence”.

 Delivering hurtful remarks is one of the nastiest Social Power Plays because it is often less focused on building one’s own social status than on tearing down others.

-The idea is that, if you take social status away from others but keep yours more or less intact, than you still gain because someone else has less status now.
+The idea is that, if you take social status away from others, but keep yours more or less intact, then you still gain because someone else has less status now.

-It can also be concocted in a way though that you look well by comparison, as in the case below.
+It can also be concocted in a way though that you look good by comparison, as in the case below.